DEVOTIONALS

 Basically, Job was saying that he came into the world with

 nothing and will leave the same way when he dies.
-All that
+Job knew

 When Joseph’s brothers were jealous, they sold him as a slave.